oiegorov/perf_analysis_tool/README.md

-The tool consists of the following perl scripts:
+The performance analysis automate tool consists of the following perl
+scripts:

 script prepare_experiments.pl
 ----------------------------------------------------------------------